luiscruz/course_sustainableSE/src/Blogpost.md

 We measure the client-side energy consumed by a single browser participant in a 120-second call, on each platform, repeated 30 times in randomised order.

 ### 3.2 Experiment Setting

-For each platform, we added five additional participant bots to better simulate a real-life environment, resulting in a total of ten additional bots.
-These bots were deployed using an automation script.
-To prevent interference with the client-side machine, where the experimental measurements were conducted, we ran the bots on a separate machine.
-The choice of five bots per platform was based on the hardware capabilities of the machine executing them.
-On the client machine itself, we only simulated the experiments.
+For each platform, we deployed five additional participant bots using an automation script to better simulate a real-life environment.
+To avoid interfering with the client-side machine used for measurements, the bots ran on a separate machine.
+The number of bots per platform was determined by the hardware capacity of the bot-hosting machine.
-### 3.2 Browser Bots
+### 3.2 Browser Automation

 We use Selenium WebDriver to control real Chrome browser instances.
 Human interaction introduces timing variability that automation removes.
 Each bot joins the meeting, waits exactly 120 seconds, and leaves.
 Between runs, the temporary Chrome profile is deleted so no cached state carries over.

 Chrome is configured with `--use-fake-device-for-media-stream`, which supplies a synthetic camera and microphone signal rather than a real one.
 Both platforms receive an identical media input, so any difference in codec workload comes from how each platform processes that input, not from what was in the video.
-We also set `page_load_strategy = "eager"` because Meet uses a persistent WebSocket connection and never fires the standard browser load event; without this, Selenium would wait indefinitely.

-Chrome runs in visible mode.
-Google Meet rejects headless Chrome outright, so this is not a choice but a constraint.

 ### 3.3 Energy Measurement

-EnergiBridge runs as a background process from just before the bot joins to just after it leaves.
+**EnergiBridge** runs as a background process from just before the bot joins to just after it leaves.
 It writes a high-frequency power time-series to CSV and prints total energy consumed when it exits.

-Alongside it, a Python thread samples `psutil` every second for CPU%, memory, and network bytes in both directions.
+Alongside it, a Python thread samples **`psutil`** every second for CPU%, memory, and network bytes in both directions.
 Together, these give us hardware-level power data at 5 Hz and a complete system-level view at 1 Hz.

 ### 3.4 Controls

-**Randomised run order.** Due to the one-hour session limit of Google Meet, it was not possible to execute all experiments in a single run.
-Therefore, the experiments were divided into batches of 8, 9, 9, and 4 runs.
-Before each batch execution, the full sequence of 60 experiments was shuffled.
-This randomised ordering helps distribute time-of-day effects, background system activity, and potential thermal drift evenly across both platforms.
+**Randomised run order.** The 60 experiments were split into four batches (8, 9, 9, and 4 runs) due to the one-hour session limit of Google Meet.
+Before each batch, the full sequence was shuffled to distribute time-of-day effects, background activity, and thermal drift evenly across platforms.

-**Cooldown between runs.** We introduced a 60-second pause between consecutive experiments to allow the CPU to return to a resting thermal state before the next measurement began.
-Additionally, after each batch of experiments, when the Google Meet session ended, setting up a new session and reconnecting the bots took approximately four minutes.
-Therefore, an additional waiting period was naturally introduced between batches.
-All experiments were conducted within a continuous four-hour time window and were not distributed across different times of the day.
+**Cooldown between runs.** A 60-second pause was introduced between runs to allow the CPU to cool down.
+Between batches, reconnecting to Google Meet added an additional ~4-minute delay.
+All experiments were conducted within a single four-hour window.

-**Isolated Chrome profiles.** Each run starts with a clean profile directory that is deleted afterwards, so no browser state accumulates across runs.
+**Isolated Chrome profiles.** Each run used a fresh Chrome profile that was deleted afterwards to prevent state carryover.

-**Zen Mode.** All unnecessary applications and background tasks were closed, and all external I/O devices were disconnected from the laptop.
-Only the Python script responsible for automating the experiments was running.
-The laptop remained connected to its charger throughout the entire process, with the battery maintained at 100%.
-After the script was initiated, the laptop was not used or interacted with in any way that could interfere with the experimental measurements.
-Also, the brightness is kept the same throughout the experiments.
+**Zen Mode.** All non-essential applications and background processes were closed, external devices disconnected, and the laptop remained plugged in at 100% battery.
+No interaction occurred during execution, and brightness remained constant.

-**Warming up the laptop.** Before the initial run, a Fibonacci sequence script was executed for five minutes on the laptop used to conduct the experiments.
-This ensured that the system reached a stable operating temperature prior to measurement.
+**System warm-up.** A Fibonacci script was executed for five minutes before the first run to stabilise system temperature.

-**Environment control.** The room temperature was kept constant throughout the experimental process, and the windows remained closed to minimize environmental variations.
+**Environment control.** Room temperature was kept constant, with windows closed.

-**Consistent meeting setup.** A human host created both the Google Meet and Microsoft Teams calls.
-For each platform, the host and four bots remained in the meeting throughout all experimental runs.
-During each experiment, an additional bot executed on the experiment laptop joined the already active call.
-This ensured that every measurement was performed under the same controlled and consistent meeting conditions.
+**Consistent meeting setup.** A human host created calls on Google Meet and Microsoft Teams.
+The host and four bots remained connected throughout; only the experimental bot joined and left per run, ensuring consistent meeting conditions.
 ### 3.5 Experimental Matrix

 | Parameter | Value |